wso2/docs-is/en/docs/learn/creating-geo-location-dataset.md

 ## Prepare the database entries

-1. Unzip the latest CSV file and the geoip-2-csv-converter you have downloaded in the steps above.
+1. Unzip the latest CSV file and the geoip-2-csv-converter you have downloaded in the previous step.
 2. Run `update-geolocation-data.sh` file using the command below.

     For Linux  : [update-geolocation-data.sh](../../assets/attachments/learn/geo-location/linux/update-geolocation-data.sh)